 WILLIAM SOMERSET MAUGHAM

-The question that comes up now is, if Maugham did in fact meet with the Darrell character during that 1931-1932 period in Paris, and because of those meetings DRIVEN to go meet the Maharshi like I outline as happening in Footnote , then WHY did he wait until 1938 to actually leave?
+The question that comes up now is, if Maugham did in fact meet with Larry Darrell in Paris during 1931-1932, and because of those meetings DRIVEN to go meet the Maharshi himself like I outline as happening in Footnote , then WHY did he wait until 1938 to actually leave?
 After all, as has been presented in Footnote , The Saint, author and socialite Mercedes De Acosta read Paul Brunton's book A Search in Secret India in 1938 and is quoted as saying, "For days and nights after reading about him (Sri Ramana) I could not think of anything else.
 I became, as it were, possessed by him.
 I could not even talk of anything else."
 She took off for India to see the Maharshi almost immediately after reading it.
 Maugham was in the thick of it all in real life from 1932 onward and still didn't go.
 Why?

 As usual, a number of things are in play here.
 For one thing, following the meetings in 1932 the story wasn't totally over with yet.
 At the very beginning of The Razor's Edge Maugham writes:

 "This book consists of my recollections of a man with whom I was thrown into close contact only at long intervals, and I have little knowledge of what happened to him in between."

 If you remember, the discussion at the Brasserie Graf took place one night in Paris in the autumn of 1932, lasting from around midnight until after seven in the morning.
 Toward the close of that discussion Darrell tells Maugham that he was not planning on going back to America until at least the next spring, that is, the spring of 1933.
 He had taken a cottage in Sanary and intended to stay there the winter.